 The delicate tissue of pattern pieces and some lighter fabric make sewing weights a must-have when measuring and cutting as part of your sewing project prep.
 There are a few other uses for these items in the sewing world, which will talk about in a bit.

-Our collection of 13 Pattern Weights for Sewing includes our favorite designs.
+Our collection of 13 Sewing Pattern Weights includes our favorite designs.
 You're going to find patterns and tutorials of all the best styles.
-Triangle, squares, and rectangles that range from small to large and are all easy to sew.
+Triangles, squares, and rectangles that range from small to large and are all easy to sew.